cbushdor/MyHeadersFill_file/README.md

 # Extensions

 Features by extension.
-A o means implented.
+A &#10003; means implented.

 |      | pl      |pm |
 | --- | --- | --- |